 Also called lower extremity bypass surgery, this surgical procedure reroutes blood flow around a blocked blood vessel by creating a new pathway for blood flow using a graft.
 This procedure is performed if arteries become too narrowed or blocked from plaque inside the artery walls.
 If arteries are blocked, blood cannot get through to nourish the tissues, causing the muscles of the lower extremities to cramp and lose strength.
 In severe cases, patients could develop pain or develop ulcers on their feet.

-Endovascular grafting is the minimally invasive approach to aortic aneurysm treatment.
+Endovascular grafting is the minimally-invasive approach to abdominal aortic aneurysm (AAA) treatment.
 Instead of an open aneurysm repair, a newer procedure called an endovascular aneurysm repair (EVAR, TEVAR, TA-EVAR) is available.
 Endovascular surgery is performed inside your aorta using thin, long tubes called catheters to place a stent surrounded with a fabric liner to reinforce the weak spots.
-Eligible patients for endovascular stent grafting is possible if the aneurysm has not ruptured and the aneurysm is 5 centimeters or more in size.
+Patients may be eligible for endovascular stent grafting if the aneurysm has not ruptured and the aneurysm is 5 centimeters or more in size or has grown significantly.
 The best approach to repairing an aneurysm depends upon several factors, including the location and shape of the aneurysm as well as the physical condition of the patient.
 Each patient is evaluated, and treatment is personalized for the patient’s situation.

 To get a referral to a vascular specialist at Community, call 800-777-7775.